 Google Drive offers 15GB of free storage which is more than 7 times of Dropbox which is offering only 2GB free storage space.
 However, the 15GB space needs to be split up between Google Photos, Gmail as well but still 15GB storage is a good deal when you were previously limited to 2GB online storage.
 In addition, the flexible paid plans of Drive makes more sense than that of Dropbox.

 Furthermore, the additional access to tools like Google Sheets, Docs, Slides, Calendar, Hangouts comes as a productivity bonus with Google Drive.
 Also, if you want to upgrade and purchase Google G Suite, you will get access to the best Google tools pack.
-With the starting price of 10$/month, you get a powerful email (@yourdomain.com) along with the access to multiple analytical tools by Google and you do get the unlimited storage space benefit as well.
+With the starting price of 10$/month, you get a powerful email (@yourdomain.com) along with access to multiple analytical tools by Google and you do get the unlimited storage space benefit as well.

-OneDrive is another powerful cloud storage service which also offers 15GB free online storage space.
+OneDrive is another powerful cloud storage service, which also offers 15GB free online storage space.
 Microsoft’s OneDrive gives a deadly competition to Dropbox and Google drive.
 Its cross-platform availability, similar functionality, and fast synchronization make it one of the closest competitor to Dropbox.

 OneDrive plans are pretty flexible and allow you to choose a package according to your needs.
 One of the biggest advantages of buying a premium OneDrive subscription is that you get complete access to Office Suite at no additional cost.
 It’s a sweet deal when you are a student or a personal who spends time on Word and Excel.
 With Microsoft Office and OneDrive synchronization, It is now possible to collaborate with other people working on the same document.

 It also comes with built-in OneNote support which is an incredible application for taking notes.
-With One-Note you can scan documents, add quick notes, screen clipping, drawing and what not.
+With One-Note you can scan documents, add quick notes, screen clipping, drawing, and whatnot.
 This concludes with the fact that OneDrive is one of a steal deal when you work on Microsoft productivity tools.

-Box.com offers an impressive online storage of 10GB at no cost.
+Box.com offers impressive online storage of 10GB at no cost.
 With an easy synchronization feature, you can quickly access files stored on your phone or tablet.
 It is primarily targeted to provide business services but it still offers some personal cloud storage as well.
 Unfortunately, the downside with Box.com is that it limits the size allowance per file to 250MB for free versions.

 The user interface and navigation across all platforms are sleek and smooth.
 It mainly targeted the business user base and makes it simple to organize and edit documents and files.
 The Box.com web version offers you to work either on Microsoft Office or Google Docs using a free Box.com plugin.

 One of the most amazing features in Box.com is its integration with most of the applications which people use while running a business.
-There are several tools which help you to link Office straight to the Box, further you can use FTP app to transfer the whole of your old data to the Box area.
+There are several tools that help you to link Office straight to the Box, further you can use the FTP app to transfer the whole of your old data to the Box area.
 The paid plan also offers unlimited storage that can be pretty useful for users who use cloud storage extensively.

 Mediafire which was once a filesharing portal has now evolved to become a reliable cloud storage service as well.
 The cloud services offered by Mediafire is almost similar to other cloud storage services I mentioned in this list.
-You can share documents, files, and folders with a password or make it public to the world, which is generally a fundamental role of a cloud storage.
+You can share documents, files, and folders with a password or make it public to the world, which is generally a fundamental role of cloud storage.

-One of the best thing about Mediafire is its super optimized file manager, with which you can manage your files and folders on any device.
+One of the best things about Mediafire is its super optimized file manager, with which you can manage your files and folders on any device.
 Unlike most of the other cloud service, Mediafire doesn’t have bandwidth limitations – no matter how much popular your links are.